-Climate change includes major changes in temperature, precipitation, or wind patterns, which occur over several decades or longer.
-Due to the increase in greenhouse gas concentrations since the end of the 1890s, New Jersey has experienced a 3.5° F (1.9° C) increase in the State's average temperature, which is faster than the rest of the Northeast region (2° F [1.1° C]) and the world (1.5° F [0.8° C]) (IPCC 2014).
+Climate change includes major changes in temperature, precipitation, or wind patterns over many decades.
+Due to the increase in greenhouse gas concentrations since the end of the 1890s, New Jersey has experienced a 3.5 °F (1.9 °C) increase in average temperature, which is faster than the rest of the Northeast region (2 °F [1.1 °C]) and the world (1.5 °F [0.8 °C]).
 This warming trend is expected to continue.
-By 2050, temperatures in New Jersey are expected to increase by 4.1 to 5.7° F (2.3° C to 3.2° C).
-Thus, New Jersey can expect to experience an average annual temperature that is warmer than any to date (low emissions scenario) and future temperatures could be as much as 10° F (5.6° C) warmer (high emissions scenario).
+By 2050, temperatures in New Jersey are expected to increase by 4.1 to 5.7 °F (2.3 °C to 3.2 °C).
+Thus, New Jersey can expect to experience an average annual temperature that is warmer than any to date (low emissions scenario) and future temperatures could be as much as 10 °F (5.6 °C) warmer (high emissions scenario).
 New Jersey can also expect that by the middle of the 21st century, 70 percent of summers will be hotter than the warmest summer experienced to date.
 The increase in temperatures is expected to be felt more during the winter months (December, January, and February), resulting in less intense cold waves, fewer sub-freezing days, and less snow accumulation.
 Changes in winter temperatures could result in a change in the frequency of ice jam events (NJDEP 2020).